 BASES is committed to providing up-to-date training for its members including specific training for raising awareness of potentially problematic situations and dealing with safeguarding issues in practice.

 Members can up-skill on matters of safeguarding through attending the BASES Safeguarding and Welfare in Sport and Exercise Sciences designated practitioner workshop.
 In addition, there is an individual member responsibility to understand the appropriate safeguarding reporting procedures for the different sports and/or disciplines that members work within.

 Safeguarding principles apply to all members regardless of the client groups they are working with.

-In light of recent events that are prominent in the media regarding allegations of abuse in sport we would ask anyone who has any concerns, historical or current, in relation to practice within the sport and exercise science professions, to report those concerns in confidence through one of the following channels:
+We would ask anyone who has any concerns, historical or current, in relation to practice within the sport and exercise science professions, to report those concerns in confidence through one of the following channels: